lucid-ws/lucid-server/docs/LucidClient.md

 #### `client.lastHeartBeat`
 Unix timestamp of when the last heart beat from the Client was received.
 If no heartbeats have been received yet, this is `0`.

+#### `client.queue`
+An Array of packets that should've been sent to the client but for whatever reason didn't send.
+A reconnect of a client will force this queue to be sent.

+#### `client.status`
+Status of the client.
+If the client is available and in an active session, this will be `1`.
+If the client is temporarily unavailable (i.e. not connected right now, but may return soon) then this will be `2`.

 --------